OUR COVID-19 RESPONSE: Free Consultations for local businesses

 Why should marketers care?

 Simply put, inclusive marketing matters because consumers want inclusivity.
 Businesses and marketers are both known to always put the customer first, and this is no exception.
 Companies that engage in serious inclusivity campaigns are rewarded by their customers with increased sales, brand loyalty, and a better reputation overall.
-Genuine and thoughtful campaigns are received much better than surface level content.
-Businesses that create half-baked campaigns just to get popular and not because they actually want to be inclusive to their diverse customer based are heavily criticized against, losing customer trust and forfeiting any chance to reach a broader audience.
+Genuine and thoughtful campaigns are received much better than surface-level content.
+Businesses that create half-baked campaigns just to get popular and not because they actually want to be inclusive to their diverse customer base are heavily criticized for, losing customer trust and forfeiting any chance to reach a broader audience.

 All in all, inclusive marketing comes from an understanding of your customers and your business itself.
 Customers want companies who resonate with their personal values and cultural perspectives, among other factors.
 Apart from understanding these aspects of your customer base, your business must bridge the gap between what your brand portrays in its inclusivity drive and what it internally believes in.
 In this case, actions speak louder than words.
 Empty promises of diversity will drive customers away.

 Hiring a diverse range of individuals that can represent the needs of marginalized groups is important for companies to get the full picture when it comes to product development and marketing strategies.
-Companies are now beginning to understand that the ultimate way to achieve long term success is to shift their marketing resources to include and not exclude, both in their products and services, and in their internal work culture, environment, and practices.
+Companies are now beginning to understand that the ultimate way to achieve long-term success is to shift their marketing resources to include and not exclude, both in their products and services, and in their internal work culture, environment, and practices.
+The best digital marketing agencies in Dubai can help you boost your marketing and thereby, your business.

 Subscribe to our Blog